Van Nelle Factory: Architecture

 Van Nelle Factory is an icon of modernist and functionalist architecture.
-It might also show the influence of Constructivism.
 The main contributor to the factory's design was Leendert van der Vlugt, while after his death the design was often referenced to Johannes Brinkman and Mart Stam.
 Mart Stam, who worked in 1926 as a draughtsman at the Brinkman & Van der Vlugt office in Rotterdam, came in contact with the Russian Avant-Garde in 1922 in Berlin.
 In 1926 Mart Stam organized an architecture tour of the Netherlands for the Russian artist El Lissitzky and his wife Sophie Küppers, a collector of avant-garde art.
 They visited Jacobus Oud, Cornelis van Eesteren, Gerrit Rietveld, and other artists.
 Sophie Küppers stated that Mart Stam spoke about 'his' factory during that trip.
 After a dispute over the authorship of the van Nelle Factory, Mart Stam left the office of the credited designer Leendert van der Vlugt.

 It is claimed that the building featured the first industrially prefabricated curtain wall in the world.
-See Curtain wall (architecture)#History.